ysucomputerclub/constitution/README.md

 Membership is open to any YSU students who are interested in creative technology.

+##Article IIII.
+Membership duties

+Youngstown Penguin Hackers hosts events throughout the academic year.
+Every event shall be lead by a self appointed member of Youngstown Penguin Hackers - even non-officers may choose to lead an event.
+This member shall delegate tasks as needed to other Youngstown Penguin Hackers members.

 ###Section 1: Procedure for disciplining and/or removing a member

 When any member represents the organization in an unaccepted way and/or any member behaves in a disruptive way in meetings or events, the officers must notify the advisor.
 After notification, a notice of the issue shall be given to the member.
 Two weeks after the notice, a meeting shall be held where the member shall be able to share his/her perspective on the issue.
 After this meeting, the officers have the right to remove the membership under the circumstance that the member is found to be unchanged.
 A two thirds of the officers’ votes are required to take the removal of membership action.